fxamacker/cbor/README.md

 __Why this CBOR library?__ It doesn't crash and it has well-balanced qualities: small, fast, reliable and easy.

 * __Small__ and self-contained.
-It has no external dependencies and no code gen. Programs in projects like cisco/senml are 4 MB smaller by switching to this library.
-In extreme cases programs can be smaller by 8+ MB.
-See [comparisons](#comparisons).
+It has no external dependencies and no code gen. Programs like senmlCat (cisco/senml) are 4 MB smaller by switching to this library.
+Some programs can be smaller by 9+ MB.
+See [size comparisons](#comparisons).

 * __Fast__ (esp. since v1.3).
-It solely uses safe optimizations.
+It's faster than the most popular codec.
 Faster libraries will always exist, but speed is only one factor.
 Choose this library if you value your time, program size, and system reliability.
+See [speed comparisons](#comparisons)

 * __Reliable__ and safe.
 It prevents crashes on malicious CBOR data by using extensive tests, coverage-guided fuzzing, data validation, and avoiding Go's [`unsafe`](https://golang.org/pkg/unsafe/) package.
+It solely uses safe optimizations.

 * __Easy__ and saves time.
 It has the same API as [Go](https://golang.org)'s [`encoding/json`](https://golang.org/pkg/encoding/json/) when possible.
 Existing structs don't require changes.
 Go struct tags like `` `cbor:"name,omitempty"` `` and `` `json:"name,omitempty"` `` work as expected.